saeidamiri1/dat/_posts/2020-06-01-tensorflow.md

 # Introduction
 TensorFlow is a module developed to achieve the machine learning models.
 It is develped based on manipulating tensors, which are actually multidimensional array.
+It supports the hardware acceleration (GPU), which makes it suitable for machine learning model that need alot of computation.

 ## Contents
 - [basic](#basic)